microsoft/debug-adapter-protocol/specification.md

   count?: number;

   /**
    * Specifies details on how to format the Variable values.
+The attribute is only honored by a debug adapter if the capability 'supportsValueFormattingOptions' is true.
    */
   format?: ValueFormat;
 }